-OpenVPN is an open-source software that implements virtual private network technologies.
-It secures and encrypts data transmission over the Internet.
-Its custom security protocol utilizes SSL/TLS for key exchange.
-Since its creation in 2001 it has become the de facto standard in the open source networking space with over 60 million downloads since inception.
+Open source OpenVPN uses VPN technologies to secure and encrypt data sent over the internet.
+Its custom VPN protocol uses SSL/TLS for key exchange.
+Since its creation in 2001 it has become the de facto standard in the open source networking space with over 60 million downloads.

 OpenVPN Access Server and OpenVPN Cloud are our business VPN products — we built them with you in mind.
 You can afford the industry-standard VPN technology to secure your business data.
 And no matter the size of your business, with our licensing model, you can implement an affordable solution — one that doesn’t require diving into Linux command lines if you don’t want to.
 And one that doesn’t require purchasing and maintaining expensive hardware.

-OpenVPN Access Server provides your business with security and encryption you can easily manage with a simple, intuitive, and even beautiful (if we can brag) web interface.
+OpenVPN Access Server and OpenVPN Cloud provide your business with security and encryption you can easily manage with a simple, intuitive, and even beautiful (if we can brag) web interface.
 Everything can be managed from your own Admin Web UI that launches with your Access Server, or from the online portal for OpenVPN Cloud.

 Built on the transparency and security of open source, you can expect the best from OpenVPN products, securing your business data and communications.
 And you can get started today — with two free VPN connections.
 You don’t need to put down an initial investment or sign up for a free trial that expires within a month.
 You can take all the time you want to test out your configuration before deciding to purchase a subscription.

 Ready to see how easy it is to launch OpenVPN products for your business?
 Let’s get to it!OpenVPN Cloud — The Next-Gen VPN for Business